(Information obtained from NAAA’s “Why? Because” Brochure)

 What are agricultural pilots like?

 Aerial applicators are highly-trained professionals who have made a very large investment in their business.
 Like all Americans, they are concerned with human health, the environment, security and performing their job in a responsible manner.
 More than 90% own their own business and operate their aircraft.
-The average aerial applicator has over 20 years experience in the industry a number of new agricultural pilots are entering the aerial application industry each year.
+The average aerial applicator has over 20 years experience in the industry, but a number of new agricultural pilots enter the aerial application industry each year.
 Many of these operations are family businesses with family members responsible for aspects such as product mixing, aircraft maintenance, refueling, bookkeeping, work scheduling, weather monitoring, field scouting, and customer relations.

 Who regulates aerial applicators?

 The professionals who apply crop protection products operate under the watchful eye of federal and state agencies.
 These agencies have at the top of their lists public health and worker safety and environmental protection.
 They include the Environmental Protection Agency (EPA), Department of Homeland Security (DHS), Federal Aviation Administration (FAA), Department of Transportation (DOT) and individual State Departments of Agriculture, Ecology and Environment.

 Regulatory personnel inspect operations and require strict and specific documentation of each field sprayed.
 These same agencies continually monitor environmental and public health to assure that we continue to have the safest, least expensive, and most abundant food supply in the world.

 What is the industry doing to ensure security?

 Although the aerial application industry had security measures in place before the tragic events of 9/11/01, the National Agricultural Aviation Association and its membership have aggressively promoted enhanced security procedures developed in the wake of 9/11/01.